Contribution Functions for Quantitative Bipolar Argumentation Graphs: A Principle-based Analysis: Preliminaries

 Reasoning in QBAGs amounts to updating the initial strengths of arguments to their final strengths, taking into account the strengths of attackers and supporters.
 Specifically, given a QBAG, a strength function assigns final strengths to arguments in the QBAG.
 Different ways of defining a strength function are called gradual semantics. \begin{definition}[Gradual Semantics and Strength Functions~\cite{Baroni:Rago:Toni:2019,Potyka:2019}] A \emph{gradual semantics} $\fs$ defines for $\graph = \QBAG$ a (possibly partial) \emph{strength function} $\fs_{\graph} : \Args \to \interval \cup \{ \bot \}$ that assigns the \emph{final strength} $\fs_{\graph}(\argx)$ to each $\argx \in \Args$, where $\bot$ is a reserved symbol meaning `undefined'. \end{definition} If $\graph$ is clear from the context, we will drop the subscript $\phantom{}_{\graph}$ and denote the strength function by $\fs$.

 Many QBAG semantics from the literature including \cite{baroni2015automatic,rago2016discontinuity,amgoud2018evaluation,potyka2018continuous,Potyka21} can be seen as \emph{modular semantics} \cite{mossakowski2018modular}.
-Modular semantics define the final strength values of arguments by an iterative procedure that works as follows: \begin{description} \item[Initialization:] Let $(\argx_1, \dots, \argx_n)$ an arbitrary but fixed ordering of the arguments in $\Args$.
+Modular semantics define the final strength values of arguments by an iterative procedure that works as follows: \begin{description} \item[Initialization:] Let $(\argx_1, \dots, \argx_n)$ be an arbitrary but fixed ordering of the arguments in $\Args$.
 Define a vector $s^{(0)} \in \mathbb{R}^n$ of initial strength values of the arguments by letting $s^{(0)}_i = \is(\argx_i)$. \item[Update:] Given the vector $s^{(i)}$ from the previous iteration, apply an update function $u_{\graph}: \mathbb{R}^n \rightarrow \mathbb{R}^n$ to obtain $s^{(i+1)} = u_{\graph}(s^{(i)})$. \end{description} $u_{\graph}(s^{(i)})$ will adapt the strength of every argument $\argx_i$ in two steps. \begin{description} \item[Aggregation.]
-First an aggregation function $\alpha$ combines the current strength values of $\argx_i$'s supporters and attackers with respect to $s^{(i)}$ to a single value that reflects how $\argx_i$ should be adapted. \item[Influence.]
-Then an influence function $\iota$ will determine a new strength value for $\argx_i$ based on the aggregate and $\argx_i$'s initial strength $\is(\argx_i)$. \end{description} Table~\ref{table:semantics} gives a list of common influence and aggregation functions.
+First an aggregation function $\alpha$ combines the current strength values of $\argx_i$'s supporters and attackers with respect to $s^{(i)}$ to a single value that reflects how $\argx_i$ should be adapted.
+For representing attack, support, and lack of both attack and support, we may utilise a vector $v \in \{-1, 0, 1\}^n$ in which each attacker of $\argx_i$ is represented by $-1$, each supporter by $1$, and each argument neither attacking nor supporting $\argx_i$ by $0$. \item[Influence.]
+Then an influence function $\iota$ will determine a new strength value for $\argx_i$ based on the aggregate and $\argx_i$'s initial strength $w = \is(\argx_i)$. \end{description} Table~\ref{table:semantics} gives a list of common influence and aggregation functions.
 Table~\ref{table:semanticsExamples} shows some examples of gradual semantics.
-With abuse of notation, we may denote the evaluation of the aggregation function of an argument $\arga$ given a QBAG $\graph = \QBAG$ (with $\arga \in \Args$) by $\alpha_{\graph}(\arga)$, i.e., $\alpha_{\graph}(\arga) := \alpha(\arga_0, ..., \arga_n)$, where $\arga_0, ..., \arga_n$ are the supporters and attackers of $\arga$ in $\graph$.
+With abuse of notation, we may denote the evaluation of the aggregation function of an argument $\arga$ given a QBAG $\graph = \QBAG$ (with $\arga \in \Args$) by $\alpha_{\graph}(\arga)$, i.e., $\alpha_{\graph}(\arga) := \alpha(\arga_0, \dots, \arga_n)$, where $\arga_0, \dots, \arga_n$ are the supporters and attackers of $\arga$ in $\graph$.
 Analogously, we may denote the evaluation of $\arga$'s influence function $\iota$ given $\graph$ by $\iota_\graph(\arga)$.